Last Updated on

 Important Things to Remember

 Bruxism has been linked to poor nutrition, and it is considered that a deficiency of calcium and magnesium may be the cause.
 Since these elements help in the proper functioning of the nervous system, a lack of them may induce teeth grinding.
-Make sure that your child has enough milk, spinach and other green leafy vegetables included in their diet.
+Make sure that your child has enough milk, spinach and other green leafy vegetables included in the diet.

 This is a device that is kept inside the mouth to prevent the teeth from touching each other.
 It can be applied just before going to sleep and removed the following morning.
-However, dentists do not recommend this approach unless a child has their permanent teeth in place.
+However, dentists do not recommend this approach unless a child has his permanent teeth in place.

 Exercise can help in reducing stress as it helps in the production of endorphin, a natural painkiller.
 This reduction in stress can help reduce teeth grinding.